CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 7. **Post Conditions**

-   **7.1 Successful share**
+   **7.1 Successful Share**

+   The journal entry has been shared to the appropriate contact.

 8. **Special Requirements**

-   The choice of shared contact should bring up the correct app for sharing
+   The choice of shared contact should bring up the correct app for sharing.

 ## 7. User stories